PermutaTriangle/PermStruct/README.md

 $ sudo make -C exact_cover install
 ```

-It is also possible to install PermStruct in development mode, in which case you
+You can also possible to install PermStruct in development mode, in which case you
 run the following instead:
 ```
 $ sudo ./setup.py develop